Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations: Summary

 \begin{itemize} \item We found a late scenario, at $TSC = 0.52$\,Gyr, that successfully recovered the observational constraints of the DM peak distance and gas morphology.
 In this model, we identified a well-defined gas density peak near the south cluster, a mean temperature of approximately $6.7$\,keV, and a line of sight velocity of $\Delta v = 184$\,km\,s$^{-1}$, consistent with the observational constraints.

 \item The early scenario, at $TSC = 0.12$\,Gyr, achieves some of the main observational constraints, such as a well-defined density gas peak near the south cluster and the distance between the DM density peaks.
-However, the mean temperature of $9.8$\,keV significantly exceeds the observed value.
+However, the mean temperature of $9.7$\,keV significantly exceeds the observed value.

-\item Due to the elevated concentration parameter in the early scenario, which could potentially impact the results of weak lensing mass estimation, we applied the maximum WL mass bias correction.
-However, even with this correction, the resulting mean temperature of $8.4$\,keV was still not adequate with the observational expectations.

 \item Our best model was the late scenario, which is near the apocenter, with a concentration parameter close to the initial value.
-This indicates that the mass-concentration relation is practically the same as that expected by a relaxed cluster, therefore the WL mass bias does not significantly impact the collision scenario description of the A$56$ merger. \end{itemize}
+This indicates that the mass-concentration relation is practically the same as that expected by a relaxed cluster.
+Therefore, we conclude that in the particular configuration of the A56 merger, the WL mass bias correction did not significantly impact the collision dynamics. \end{itemize}

 In summary, we presented a specific model describing the collision scenario of the A56 merger, which successfully reproduced the observational constraints.
 Our best model, characterized by a high angle between the plane of the sky and the plane of the orbit, replicated the expected temperature and the distance between the density peaks.
 Notably, our simulations did not account for SIDM \citep[e.g.,][]{Randall08}.
 Future investigations should explore the inclusion of this phenomenon, particularly in dissociative scenarios like A56, where collisions are nearly frontal.
 Incorporating SIDM may introduce additional dynamics, providing valuable insights into the complex nature of these merging systems.